 In this case learning to say no thank you, ‘la shukran’ in Arabic, will throw off a lot of touts and mark you out as less of a tourist and therefore less of a target.
 It’s all part of blending in and looking – and sounding – like you belong.

 Experienced travellers are often well versed in at least a few phrases from a variety of random countries, so use them!
 Touts are often extremely well versed in at least a few basic European languages so if they find out you are English, German or French for example they will usually know enough to be able to try and sell you something in that language.
-I learnt that the hard way when I tried saying sorry I don’t speak that language in German, French, Spanish and Italian, and the damn tout threw every one back at me with a fluent pitch!
-He made me laugh at least so in that instance I did reward his persistence by buying whatever tat it was he was selling.
-So throw a bit of Japanese or Swahili at them.
+I learnt that the hard way when I tried saying sorry I don’t speak that language in German, French, Spanish and then even Italian, and the damn tout threw every one back at me with a fluent pitch!
+He made me laugh at least and gave me a nice story to tell so in that instance I did reward his persistence by buying whatever tat it was he was selling.
+So if you can just confuse them by throwing a bit of Japanese or Swahili at them.
 Hell if you know a bit of Klingon throw that in too!
 Confuse them enough to make them think they are wasting time on you and they’ll leave you alone.

 If the avoidance tactics don’t work and you get caught in the conversation trap then your best bet is to just say to them you have no money and everything they can show you or do for you will be for free.
 Touts are there for one thing and one thing only, money, so if they realise they are wasting their time on you they will go away.
 If they don’t and they still explain the majesty and history of whatever attraction or ruin it is you happen to be near to and put their hand out for payment after then just keep repeating no money and then smile and walk away.